 - Patrons are asked to make their visits to the library as quick as possible.

-- Once computer access is restored, computer session length will be limited to 30 minutes.
-Each patron is only entitled to one computer session per day.
+- Computer access will be limited to one 45 minute session per day.

 - Patrons that are not using a computer, reading or browsing books may be asked to leave so that other patrons can use the building.
 Policies against sleeping and loitering will be strictly enforced.